Inclusion,Special Educational Needs (SEN) & English as an Additional Language (EAL)

 We believe that Inclusion extends to the whole of society and we teach our children to be inclusive, welcoming and supportive.
 We are very proud of our warm and friendly environment which is often complimented by visitors to our schools.
 We work in collaboration with parents, governors, staff and the wider community to develop the principles of Inclusion outside school.

-At the Trumpington Federation We have a dedicated inclusion team led by the Assistant Head responsible for Inclusion: Kate Barham who is also the named SENCo at Trumpington Meadows.
-Rachael Tomlin is the named SENCo at Fawcett.
-Sue Arkle is one of our inclusion co-ordinators who work with a team of highly skilled Teaching Assistants to ensure we are able to target support where it is needed.
+At the Trumpington Federation We have a dedicated inclusion team led by Rachel Tomlin who is also SENCo for both schools.
+Sue Arkle, Jane Doyle and Lisa Ovenden are our inclusion co-ordinators who work with a team of highly skilled Teaching Assistants to ensure we are able to target support where it is needed.

 The SENCos and Inclusion Co-ordinators can be contacted via the Federation telephone number - 01223 840299 (choose the appropriate option for the school you require).